 Rheumatoid Arthritis (RA)

 Unlike osteoarthritis, which is caused by age-related wear and tear to joints, rheumatoid arthritis is an autoimmune disease.
 In RA, the pain, swelling and stiffness are caused by the immune system attacking healthy joint tissues.
+It involves inflammatory proteins such as tumor necrosis factor-alpha and sulfatase-2.
 Without treatment, joint damage can be severe and cause deformed fingers and toes.